LachlanDK/csv-reformat/README.md

 # csv-reformat
-I had a bug in a program so I made this
+I had a bug in a program to do with incorrect CSV delimiters and I couldn't be bothered to go through the file manually